Ittefaq Group

+Ittefaq Foundries, commonly known as Ittefaq Group, was a Pakistani integrated steel producer headquartered in Lahore.
+It was founded in 1951 by the Sharif family.
+At its peak, it was a manufacturer of diesel engines up to 200 hp, lathes, road rollers, agricultural equipment, and electric fans.

-The Ittefaq Group (English The Unity Group) was a Pakistani integrated steel started by 7 brothers of Shareef Family in 1939, producer with huge operations in Punjab.
-It was sold to Al-Rehmat Group of Companies in 2004.
+Its steel division was sold to Al-Rehmat Group of Companies in 2004.

 History

 It was founded by seven brothers in 1939 as a small foundry.
 Among the founders, the major contributions were made by the brothers Mian Barkat Ali and Muhammad Sharif.
-The word Ittefaq in some context means Unity in English language (implying unity among 7 founding brothers).
+It was set up with a total investment estimated at Rs.
+15 million.
+The word Ittefaq means Unity in English language (implying unity among the 7 founding brothers).

-The father of Muhammad Nawaz Sharif (former Prime Minister), initially set up an iron-melting furnace in, Lahore and quickly expanded this business in the early years of Pakistan.
+Muhammad Sharif, (the father of former Prime MinisterMuhammad Nawaz Sharif), initially set up an iron-melting furnace in Lahore and quickly expanded this business in the early years of Pakistan.